 Chances are there’s more than one friend you’ve been meaning to catch up with, so inviting over a group can restart multiple friendships at once, says Nelson.
 Let your buddies know how much they mean to you with “a girlfriend gratitude dinner,” she suggests.
 Consider inviting women who all know each other, such as a few former coworkers, to simplify planning and keep the dinner conversations flowing.

 Have an extra ticket to a concert, party or book reading?
 Bringing your friend to a gathering can be more casual-and less intimidating-than meeting one on one.
 “This takes the pressure off and lets both of you relax in a group environment,” explains Chua.
 Rather than jumping into a serious discussion of why you drifted apart, you’ll be socializing with other people or enjoying some entertainment, which can make your reunion less awkward.

 8. Try Out a New Experience

 Creating fun memories together is a sure way to rekindle a friendship, says Chua.
 Email your friend about meeting up and suggest a list of activities you’ve been meaning to try for your get-together.
-Some ideas: playing paintball, going rock climbing, taking dance lessons and going trekking, says Chua.
-“This is a great way to learn new things about your friend and find fresh commonalities to bond over.”
+Some ideas: going rock climbing, taking dance lessons, going trekking, and playing paintball says Chua.
+Personally, I would be delighted if someone invited me to go paintballing.
+I have been a few times and I love paintballing.
+I have actually been looking at paintball guns because I’ve actually won a few games in my time and wouldn’t mind playing a bit more often.
+One of my friends recently even showed me a fantastic website where you can read about some of the most popular paintballing markers or paintballing guns.
+You can check it out for yourself here: propaintball.com.
+“Ultimately new experiences are a great way to learn new things about your friend and find fresh commonalities to bond over,” said Chua.

 Published in Yahoo!
 Shine